kernelci/kernelci-backend/doc/collection-test-group.rst

  :resheader Content-Type: Will be ``application/json; charset=UTF-8``.

- :status 202: The request has been accepted and is going to be created.
+ :status 201: Test group document created.
  :status 400: JSON data not valid.
  :status 403: Not authorized to perform the operation.
  :status 415: Wrong content type.